KxSystems/docs/docs/kb/programming-examples.md

+---
+keywords: example, kdb+, programming, q
+---

+# Programming examples

 ## HTTP client request and parse string result into a table

 Q has a built-in HTTP request command, which follows the syntax

 ```q
 `:http://host:port "string to send as HTTP method etc"
 ```

 The string-to-send can be anything within the HTTP protocol the HTTP server will understand.
 <i class="far fa-hand-point-right"></i> [jmarshall.com/easy/http](http://www.jmarshall.com/easy/http)

-Q does not add to nor encode the string to send, and as it does not support ‘chunking’ you should specify HTTP 1.0 for your desired HTTP procotol.
-Q will signal a `'chunk error` if it encounters a chunked response – not possible with HTTP 1.0.
-Q doesn’t decode the response – it just returns the raw data.
+Kdb+ does not add to nor encode the string to send, and as it does not support ‘chunking’ you should specify HTTP 1.0 for your desired HTTP procotol.
+Kdb+ will signal a `'chunk error` if it encounters a chunked response – not possible with HTTP 1.0.
+Kdb+ doesn’t decode the response – it just returns the raw data.

 ```q
 q)/ string to send
 q)s2s:"GET /mmz4281/1314/E0.csv HTTP/1.0\r\nhost:www.football-data.co.uk\r\n\r\n"
 q)data:(`$":http://www.football-data.co.uk") s2s
 q)(" SSSIIIIII IIIIIIIIIIII"; ",")0:data
 ```

 <i class="fab fa-github"></i> [KxSystems/cookbook/yahoo.q](https://github.com/KxSystems/cookbook/blob/master/yahoo.q)

 This example function queries Yahoo Financials and produces a table of trading info for a list of stocks during the last few days.